pattobrien/sidecar/docs/usage_guides/using_rules_in_project.md

 ```

 > NOTE: If you have a particular CLI use case in mind and would like to give feedback, feel free to reach out on Github.

-## Debug Mode (Work in Progress) <a name="debug-usage"></a>

-Debug Mode comes equipped with IDE debugger integration and hot reload, which is helpful for when you're developing your own rules.
-Currently, this functionality is a work-in-progress.